HebuPatil/sortingvisualizer/README.md

 # Sorting Visualizer
-Visualization of selection, insertion, and bubble sort algorithms in c++ with the [raylib](https://github.com/raysan5/raylib) library.<br>
+Visualization of selection, insertion, and bubble sort algorithms in c/c++ with the [raylib](https://github.com/raysan5/raylib) library.<br>
 Includes functionality to choose between each type of sorting algorithm, shuffle lines, and reset app.

 Below are demonstrations: